alpha-karthik/AHB-APB-Bridge/README.md

 # AHB-APB-Bridge
-Implementation of AHB-APB Bridge using Verilog HDL.
+Implementation of RTL Code for the AHB-APB-Bridge module in Verilog HDL.
+Verification of RTL module is carried out using System Verilog